The 50 Greatest Coaches of All Time

 One of only two head coaches to win both a college football national championship and a Super Bowl (the other being Jimmie Johnson), Barry Switzer became an admired figure on the Oklahoma campus during his time as coach of the Sooners.

-Known for properly constructing the wishbone offense and turning it into a potent offensive attack, Switzer would eventually see his Sooners set a NCAA rushing record of 472 yards per game in 1971 and score over 500 points in 1986 (508).
+Known for properly constructing the wishbone offense and turning it into a potent offensive attack, Switzer eventually saw his Sooners set an NCAA rushing record of 472 yards per game in 1971 and score over 500 points in 1986 (508).